Working with universal monitors#

 Understanding monitor overrides#

-If a monitor is enabled at the organization level but disabled for a specific datastream, that datastream will not use the monitor.
+Disabling an enabled monitor - If a monitor is enabled globally but you disable it for a specific datastream, it will not run for that datastream.

-This override system allows you to use different monitoring strategies that match your specific data quality needs.
-You can see an overview of all monitor’s custom settings on the Data Quality page.
+This override system allows you to create flexible monitoring strategies tailored to your data quality needs.
+You can see an overview of all custom monitor settings on the Data Quality page.

 Editing a universal monitor#